noma-protocol/docs/docs/exchange/borrow.md

 <h4> Loan-To-Value (LTV) Indicator</h4>

 The LTV indicator shows the current ratio between the borrowed amount and the value of the collateral.
-A higher LTV indicates the borrowed amount can be increased.
+A LTV higher than one (1) indicates the borrowed amount can be increased.

 <div>
   <img src="/assets/img/borrow_ltv.png" alt="Trade Info" style="width: 80%; max-width: 300px; border-radius: 8px; margin: 20px 0;" />